 How Does the Future Look for Carvana?

 Judging by recent trends, the future seems to look rosy for Carvana.
-Although the company suffered some COVID-related disruptions early in 2020, the stock has rebounded, growing 25.57% since the beginning of 2021.
+Although the company has suffered some COVID-related disruptions since the beginning of the pandemic and will continue to face challenges in 2022 due in part to inventory shortages and supply chain problems, the company shows promise.

 Is Carvana Worth the Money?

 Carvana seems like a good bet as part of a diversified portfolio, but only if you have a high risk tolerance.
-The company has benefited from market trends, but it has yet to report profits, and its stock has already seen a tremendous surge.
-Wall Street analysts do tout the stock as a buy, targeting 12-month price gains in the double digits.
+The company has lost a considerable chunk of its market cap, but so have most of the companies trading.

 Investing in a specific stock involves much more than analyzing the profitability of a given company.
 Your financial situation plays a large part in determining whether or not you should invest in stocks at all — let alone invest in a specific stock like Carvana.